smaudd/JWT-Cookies-Role-Auth-System/README.md

 # JWT-Cookies-Role-Auth-System
 Simple role authentication system using JWT, Cookies and MongoDB

-Configurate your enviroment variables on config file.
+Configure your enviroment variables on the config file.

-Run NPM Install
+Run `npm install` on the project folder to install all the dependencies.

+Run `node src/main.js` for development server.
+I suggest the use of [nodemon](https://www.npmjs.com/package/nodemon) to run the server with auto reload on save.